Goldielockz30/Tradebotguide/README.md

 ## Need Help Installing This Bot?

 ### I offer full setup & dashboard hosting:
-- 1-on-1 call
-- Bot installation
-- Custom settings
-- API help
+- 1-on-1 Setup Call — We’ll discuss your goals and get everything tailored to you

+- Bot Installation — I’ll install the RSI trading bot on your preferred platform

+- Custom Settings — Adjust trade parameters, alerts, and more to fit your strategy

+- API Help — Securely connect your exchange API keys and troubleshoot any issues

+- Dashboard Hosting — Access a live, easy-to-use dashboard to monitor your bot’s performance in real time

 Book now → [Calendly or Stripe link]

 ---

-## 1. Okay Lets Gat Started ! - Prerequisites
+## 1. Okay Lets Get Started ! - Prerequisites

 - Open VS Code: install the Python extension to effectively work with Python in Visual Studio Code (VS Code)